mprixey/teaching_gh_example/README.md

 # teaching_gh_example
-just a repo to teach with
+just a repo to teach with. let's see how useful this is.